 Ouichi, William.
 1981.
 Theory Z. New York: Avon Books.

 Patterson, James T. 2010.
-Freedom is Not Enough: the Moynihan Report and America’s Struggle over Black Family Life.
+Freedom Is Not Enough: the Moynihan Report and America’s Struggle over Black Family Life.
 New York: Basic Books.

 Poovey, Mary.
 1998.
 A History of the Modern Fact: Problems of Knowledge in the Sciences of Walth and Society.
 Chicago: University of Chicago Press.